 If you’ve been following along the last couple of weeks, you have noticed I’ve been creating lots of cut files for the laundry room.
 It’s not because I’m obsessed with laundry…in fact, it’s the complete opposite;) I’ve just been trying to build up different sections of my shop and I figured, since we all have to wash our clothes, why not work on some new files for the laundry area.
-And, since this is one of my most popular projects, I thought I’d re-post this laundry sign, as well.

 Here is a great laundry room project to collect the change, crayons, batteries, and other things that are pulled out of pockets before they are washed.
 I don’t have any shelf space in my laundry area, so I decided to make something that could hang on the wall.
 And, since mason jar crafts are super popular right now, I thought it would be the perfect type of jar to collect all those random items.
 I think it turned out so cute.
 Want to make your own?
 Today, I’m gonna show you how I made this mason jar laundry room sign.